-Become thoroughly familiar with all the types of questions that appear on the test.
-In addition to multiple-choice, there may be free-response questions on the math test, short-answer questions on other tests, and essays of varying lengths on others.
-Knowing what you’ll be facing will allow you to prepare for all contingencies.
+One of our top AP exam study tips is to thoroughly familiarize yourself with all the types of questions that appear on your specific exam.
+In addition to multiple-choice, there may be free-response questions on math tests, short-answer questions on other tests, and essays of varying lengths on all of them.
+Understanding what you’ll be facing is a crucial part of anyone’s AP exam study plan.

 3. Review Content from Class

-Early in the process, focus on content review covering what you’ve already learned in class, and save actual test prep for later.
-That’s not to say that you shouldn’t be answering practice test questions early in the game to familiarize yourself with them and learn what you don’t know, but focusing early on content not covered in class until later isn’t your best use of time.
+Early in the AP exam preparation process, focus on reviewing the content you’ve already covered in class and save the actual test prep for later.
+That’s not to say that you shouldn’t be answering practice test questions to familiarize yourself – but focusing on the content not yet covered in class isn’t typically the best approach.
+Don’t get ahead of yourself!

 4. Take Practice Tests

-Within two weeks of taking the actual exam, take as many practice tests, under actual test conditions, as you can.
-You’ll reveal your areas of weakness so that you can focus on them, and you’ll better understand timing while building stamina for the real thing.
+Practice tests should be a part of any AP exam study plan.
+Within two weeks of taking the actual test, take as many practice exams as you can under realistic conditions.
+You’ll reveal your weaknesses so that you can focus on them, and you’ll better understand timing while building stamina for the real thing.

 5. Review Essay Prompts